LabVIEW-Community-CI-CD/org-coding-hours-action/docs/ci.md

 ## Deterministic Releases

 - Release workflows create signed Git tags and use `gh release create --generate-notes`, producing notes directly from commit history.
-- Base images (`golang:1.24`, `mcr.microsoft.com/dotnet/runtime:8.0`) are pinned by digest, and required APT packages and the bundled `git-hours` version are locked to exact versions, so image contents do not change unexpectedly.
+- Base images (`golang:1.24`, `mcr.microsoft.com/dotnet/runtime:8.0`) are pinned by digest, and the bundled `git-hours` version is locked to a specific release, so image contents remain predictable.
 - Every release references a specific tagged commit, allowing users to pin the action to an exact version for repeatable results.